open-telemetry/semantic-conventions/docs/messaging/messaging-metrics.md

 **[1]:** Records the number of messages pulled from the broker or number of messages dispatched to the application in push-based scenarios.
-The metric MUST be reported once per message delivery.
-For example, if receiving and processing operations are both instrumented for a single message delivery, the number of received messages is reported when then message is received and not reported for the processing operation.
+The metric SHOULD be reported once per message delivery.
+For example, if receiving and processing operations are both instrumented for a single message delivery, this counter is incremented when the message is received and not reported when it is processed.